boedegoat/LLM-Chatbot/BUILD.md

 2. [Install NodeJS](https://nodejs.org/en/download/package-manager).

-3. For Rust projects, you will also need to:

-- Install [Rust](https://doc.rust-lang.org/cargo/getting-started/installation.html#install-rust-and-cargo): `curl https://sh.rustup.rs -sSf | sh`

-- Install [candid-extractor](https://crates.io/crates/candid-extractor): `cargo install candid-extractor`

-4. For Motoko projects, you will also need to:
+3. For Motoko projects, you will also need to:

 - Install the Motoko package manager [Mops](https://docs.mops.one/quick-start#2-install-mops-cli): `npm i -g ic-mops`